Where to Stay in Budapest: Best Districts & Hotels

 • Excellent for shopping.

 • Once you leave the glamorous Andrássy Avenue, District VI has a grittier vibe.
-It’s still safe but families with younger kids may prefer the vibe elsewhere.
+It’s still safe but families with younger kids may prefer the vibe elsewhere

-Best places to stay in District VI
+Best hotels in District VI

 If you’ve been waiting for me to share where is the best place to stay in Budapest for nightlife, then this is it!